brightspot/react-examples/app-routing/README.md

 #### JS Classes Files:

-- `App.ts`: the class that acts as the parent class for the application.
+- `App.ts`: the class that acts as the parent class for the application
   - `@JavaRequired`: makes the field a required field
   - `@Indexed({ unique: true })`: this annotation makes it possible to query using this field
 - `AppViewModel.ts`: note in particular the `getAllPages` and `getAllArticles` functions to enable querying for all of those content items that are children to the App content item